edwardean/bahamut/README.md

 - Do you play music files from your computer?
 - Do you prefer plain-old playlists?
-- Do you want your music player to just do The Right Thing™?
+- Do you like simple, minimalist apps?
 - Do you prefer to get around using the keyboard?
-- Do you like simple, minimalist apps?

 Then yep, probably.